khialb32/khialb32/README.md

 i use python and Javascript, because i like to make Deep/machine learning models,databases, docker images,backend APIs, and frontend Ui using ReactJs and tailwind, and surely, i am still learning always.

-my favorite framework for APIs is ⚡fastApi⚡,Reactjs for frontend and tailwindcss for styling, yet i know and use 🌱Flask🌱, Django, bootstrap, nestjs and few others when needed!
+my favorite framework for APIs is ⚡fastApi⚡,Reactjs for frontend and tailwindcss for styling, yet i know and use 🌱Flask🌱, Django, bootstrap, nestjs and few others when needed! this is my linkedIn: www.linkedin.com/in/khial-mustapha-87231011a and this is my github personal website: khialb32.github.io
 <!--
 **khialb32/khialb32** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.